Shadow Medicine

 I co-facilitate with the client opportunities for healing that assist with moving forward in the direction they desire.
 To bring unconscious elements of the psyche into a more balanced relationship and conscious awareness.
 My clinical work incorporates client-centered methodologies from western conventional medicine and, when appropriate, holistic traditional earth and spiritual-based techniques to bring about a more balanced expression of the Self.
 I support clients in their development with liberating tools to promote relaxation, contemplative exploration, integration, self-awareness, self-rediscovery, and feelings of validation and acceptance.

 Dr. Beers works primarily remotely via telehealth.
-A sliding scale is offered to those experiencing financial hardship.
 Dr. Beers currently has a waitlist.

 Consultation and supervision for clinicians honoring BIPOC needs, psychedelic integration interest/framework are services offered as well.
 Please contact Dr. Beers personally for pricing on these services.